SamHillcoat/ECE4078_Lab_Group_112/Week10-11/README.md

 3. Penalty of -5pts each time the robot goes out of the boundary/touches the boundary (+/-1.5m from the origin, in both the x- and y-axis)

-4. If you have received three penalties (any of the penalties listed above) during a run, you are disqualified for that run and will receive zero score
+4. If you have received three penalties (any of the penalties listed above) during a run, you will receive zero score for that run
 	- e.g. zero score for colliding into any object 3 times or collided into 2 objects + out of the boundary once

-5. You may stop your run at any point, and then your score that run will be calculated
+5. ~~You may stop your run at any point, and then your score that run will be calculated~~ When your robot has stopped moving by itself, you may stop your run, and then your score for that run will be calculated
+    - If you stop the run while the robot is moving, or if you manually stop the robot/script, you will receive zero score for that run.
+This is to prevent teams from stopping the run when the robot reach a fruit by luck

 6. The **entire** robot has to be within 0.5m of the target fruit to be considered as a successful collection